stedwardscollegemt/ib-cs-java-codeventure-2025/chapters/src/chapter06/README.md

 # Arrays

 An array is a data structure enables us to organise data of a *similar* nature (same data type) so that our algorithms can be flexible and efficient.
-An array is a contiguous block of memory, of a pre-determined size, that can store a *collection* of data of the *same* data type.
+An array is a *contiguous block of memory* of a pre-determined size, that can store a *collection* of data of the *same data type* ordered by an *index*.

 ![](https://qph.fs.quoracdn.net/main-qimg-6dcb98b78005a9af064fc4f0e8fbc19e)